-Project design
+Project Design

-21. The Review Team endorses the use of micro-catchments as entry units for initiating integrated ecosystem interventions in the identified blocks.
-However, considering that within a block there may be many micro-catchments, the project should develop criteria for their prioritisation and selection of a few representative ones to allow for optimum implementation of activities in a block during the remaining part of this phase of the project.

-- 22. Attainment of project objectives hinges on intervening in the three broad landscape positions (upper, middle and lower blocks) as the processes underpinning land degradation in these topographic sections are interlinked.
+- 21. The Review Team endorses the use of micro-catchments as entry units for initiating integrated ecosystem interventions in the identified blocks.
+However, considering that within a block there may be many micro-catchments, the project should develop criteria for their prioritisation and selection of a few representative ones to allow for optimum implementation of activities in a block during the remaining part of this phase of the project. - 22.
+Attainment of project objectives hinges on intervening in the three broad landscape positions (upper, middle and lower blocks) as the processes underpinning land degradation in these topographic sections are interlinked.
 So far, the project activities have concentrated in the lower blocks.
-To address this concern, it is recommended that the PCO initiate the process of sensitisation in the upper blocks for the Nzoia and Nyando basins followed by livelihood alternatives that are linked with ecosystem management.
+To address this concern, it is recommended that the PCO initiate sensitisation in the upper blocks for the Nzoia and Nyando basins followed by livelihood alternatives that are linked to ecosystem management.
 Where there may be staff limitation, KARI should explore the possibilities of contracting qualified and experienced staff. - 23.
 Alternatively, the time spent in the identified blocks by the project staff should be limited to less than one year by putting in place mechanisms to allow early weaning and handing over of activities to micro-catchments committees.
 This will release time to initiate interventions in other blocks and allow communities to continue with the activities but receiving technical backstopping support when needed. - 24.
 Given the nature of the project where IEM underpins the whole project, an environmentalist with experience is required in the PCO to ensure ESMF requirements are fully integrated.
 Additional technical skills may be required in business management and economics to ensure sustainability of interventions.
 Further, the project is designed to demonstrate best practices; part of which must include demonstrating that the practices are economically viable and socially acceptable. - 25.
-The project should also enhance partnerships (public private) with organisations that have been active and strengthen them to take over some of the technical responsibilities as the core team moves to other blocks. - 26.
-Silt/sediment measurements are important in establishing the level of pollution but the process involved is complex and expensive such that the project is unlikely to carry it out within the remaining period.
-It is therefore recommended that this activity be addressed where resources can allow while at the same time the staff seek ways to collaborate with WRMA.
+The project should also enhance partnerships (public private) with organisations that have been active and strengthen them to take over some of the technical responsibilities as the core team moves to other blocks.